thomasfairchild/Portfolio/README.md

 -Today's goal is to use jQuery/Ajax to play quotes over an image.

 -Goal remains incomplete.
 Requested and received assistance from an instructor--very helpful; however, more remains to be done.

+October 14th:

+-Due to complications, I'll have to improvise.
+Instead of using jQuery/Ajax to generate a random quote, I decided to simply add one that matters to me.

+-Update: I challenged myself and made a quotesArray in Javascript.
+Now I have a random quote generator.